LLNL/sundials/doc/ida/examples/source/index.rst

 examples according to programming language (C, C++, Fortran 2003).

-CVode example problems written in C are summarized in the table below, and are further described in the chapters :ref:`serial_c`, :ref:`openmp_c`, :ref:`parallel_c` and :ref:`parhyp_c`.
+IDA example problems written in C are summarized in the table below, and are further described in the chapters :ref:`serial_c`, :ref:`openmp_c`, :ref:`parallel_c` and :ref:`parhyp_c`.